CoReLIN: Constraint-based Reasoning for Zero-shot Lifelong Interactive Navigation: Abstract

 \section{Abstract}

-Visual navigation typically assumes the existence of at least one obstacle-free path between start and goal, which must be discovered/planned by the robot.
-However, in real-world scenarios, such as home environments and warehouses, clutter can block all routes.
-Targeted at such cases, we introduce the \textbf{Lifelong Interactive Navigation} problem, where a mobile robot with manipulation abilities can move clutter to forge its own path to complete sequential object-placement tasks -- each involving placing an given object (eg. Alarm clock, Pillow) onto a target object (eg. Dining table, Desk, Bed).
-To address this \textit{lifelong} setting -- where effects of environment changes accumulate and have long-term effects -- we propose an LLM-driven, constraint-based planning framework with active perception.
-Our framework allows the LLM to reason over a structured scene graph of discovered objects and obstacles, deciding which object to move, where to place it, and where to look next to discover task-relevant information.
-This coupling of reasoning and active perception allows the agent to explore the regions expected to contribute to task completion rather than exhaustively mapping the environment.
-A standard motion planner then executes the corresponding navigate--pick--place, or detour sequence, ensuring reliable low-level control.
-Evaluated in physics-enabled ProcTHOR-10k simulator, our approach outperforms non-learning and learning-based baselines.
-We further demonstrate our approach qualitatively on real-world hardware\footnote{We will release our code and dataset upon acceptance.}.
+Robot navigation typically assumes an obstacle-free path exists between start and goal.
+In real environments, however, clutter may block all routes.
+We introduce \textbf{Lifelong Interactive Navigation}, where a mobile robot with manipulation capabilities must move objects to forge paths and complete sequential object-placement tasks.
+Because environment modifications persist, decisions impact future navigability and task difficulty.
+We propose \textbf{CoReLIN}, an LLM-driven constraint-based reasoning framework with active perception.
+CoReLIN reasons over a structured scene graph to decide which objects to relocate, where to place them, and where to explore next.
+A standard motion planner executes reliable navigation and manipulation primitives.
+To evaluate long-horizon behavior, we introduce $2$ new metrics - \textbf{Long-term Efficiency Score (LES)}, a unified metric capturing success, execution efficiency, environment optimality, captured by \textbf{Price of Clutter}.
+In ProcTHOR-10k, CoReLIN outperforms best baseline by $16\%$ under standard metrics and LES, and transfers to real-world hardware\footnote{Our code and dataset are available at \href{https://accgen99.github.io/projects/corelin/}{project webpage}.}.